learn-co-curriculum/phase-1-javascript-functions-continued/README.md

 ## Introduction

-This lab provides a quick summation of the basics of JavaScript functions.
-You should have encountered all these ideas before now, but we're going to give a quick summary of what the rest of this module assumes you know.

-Be sure to take time to experiment or read up on a concept if you're not too comfortable with the idea.
+This lab provides a summation of the basics of JavaScript functions.
+Most of these ideas should feel familiar.
+Be sure to take time to experiment or read up on a concept if you're not comfortable with the idea.

 ## Define a Function Using Function Declaration